3raulo9/freaky_loops_studio/README.md

 - Vue 3 (Composition API)
 - Vite
-- Web Audio API — all synthesis, scheduling, and rendering happens here, no external audio libraries
+- Web Audio API — all synthesis, scheduling, effect processing, and rendering happens here

-No backend, no dependencies beyond Vue and Vite.
+No backend.
+No external audio libraries.
 Opens straight from the file system if you build it.

----

-## A note on the sounds

-The kick is a sine wave with a falling pitch envelope and an optional waveshaper for crunch.
-The snare is white noise through a bandpass filter combined with a triangle wave body and a short sub thump.
-The hi-hat uses six square wave oscillators tuned to the inharmonic frequency ratios of the TR-909's cymbal circuit.
-The clash is similar but based on the TR-808 crash ratios, with an added ring modulation layer and a noise shimmer on top.

-All of this runs in `src/audio/synths.js` if you want to dig in or tweak things.